TestGorilla LogoTestGorilla Logo

 Knowing which questions to ask is not an easy feat, but to make this challenge more manageable, we’ve done some of the hard work for you.

-Below you’ll find data engineering interview questions you can use in the hiring process, along with sample answers you can expect from your candidates.
+Below you’ll find data engineer interview questions you can use in the hiring process, along with sample answers you can expect from your candidates.
+For more ideas, check out our 55 additional data engineering interview questions.

 For the best results, you need to adapt the questions to the role for which you’re hiring.